-But maybe I was too hasty as I have recently learned that Family Search continuously add records to their collection.
+But maybe I was too hasty as I have recently learned that Family Search continuously adds records to their collection.

-So, what you don’t find today maybe available tomorrow.
-It’s worth researching another branch in the meantime and come back later to see if there are any new leads.
+So, what you don’t find today may be available tomorrow.
+It’s worth researching another branch in the meantime and coming back later to see if there are any new leads.

 I am also very impressed with the help and support that is offered.
-The articles, videos and member assistance is more than enough help for you to get you on your way.
+The articles, videos, and member assistance are more than enough help for you to get you on your way.

 But if you are still stuck then you can also call or video chat with staff for help.

 Yes, I do recommend Family Search.
 It’s a free site that can greatly benefit your genealogy research!

 If you decide to check out this genealogy site then please come back and let me know what you think of it.
 I would love to hear how it is working for you.

 I hope you enjoyed this post reviewing the Family Search website and what it has to offer.
 If you have any questions or comments then please leave a comment below.